Edward Alden Egery: After the Legislature

 Egery became an insurance agent in West Superior, Wisconsin, and in 1892 was accused of embezzling money from two insurance companies which he represented.
 He was arrested in Canada, where he was traveling under the name "Edward Alden".
 His wife was said to be living somewhere in Michigan, but he refused to divulge where.
 Although he claimed the whole thing was a matter of dispute and animus, he was convicted on August 11, 1892, and sentenced to one year in the state penitentiary.
 He was pardoned in May 1893 by Governor George Peck on the recommendation of the judge and district attorney in his case, on the grounds that there were "no aggravating but many extenuating circumstances" and that the sentence had been excessive.

 It is unclear what happened to Egery after his pardon, but he eventually went back to newspaper work.
 In 1910, he is listed as editor of the Olivet Leader in Olivet, South Dakota., but left the Leader by October 1910 for Antigo, Wisconsin.
 In March 1911, it was announced that he was leaving a position as editor and manager of the Antigo Weekly News Item to become editor of the Wausau Sun.
-From 1911-1912, he was editor of the Abbotsford Clarion in Abbotsford, Wisconsin, in Clark County; he is mentioned in October 1912 as having been at the Phillips Bee in Price County.
+From 1911 to 1912, he was editor of the Abbotsford Clarion in Abbotsford, Wisconsin, in Clark County; he is mentioned in October 1912 as having been at the Phillips Bee in Price County.

 Egery was reported to have died in Rib Lake "in the latter part of March" of 1914.

 Emeline Egery returned to Battle Creek, and after 25 years as a reporter and 20 years of retirement, died June 18, 1940, from complications of a broken hip; no mention of Egery is made in her lengthy obituary.